OSO-Assigner-Bot-Team/OSO-Assigner-Bot/README.md

 ## Features
 This will be updated as more features are added.
-* Create and view jobs
+* Create, view, and delete jobs

 ## Install
 First, run `git clone https://github.com/OSO-Assigner-Bot-Team/OSO-Assigner-Bot.git` in a command prompt/terminal.